Trustworthy Transfer Learning: A Survey: Knowledge Transferability

-\begin{definition}[Time Series Transferability for Classification~\shortcite{VRADA}] Given a source domain with labeled time series samples and a target domain with limited or no label information, time series transferability for classification aims to improve the prediction performance of the time series classification model in the target domain by leveraging knowledge from the source domain (shown in Figure~\ref{fig:time-series}(b)). \end{definition}
+\begin{definition}[Time Series Transferability for Classification~\cite{VRADA}] Given a source domain with labeled time series samples and a target domain with limited or no label information, time series transferability for classification aims to improve the prediction performance of the time series classification model in the target domain by leveraging knowledge from the source domain. \end{definition}